frandiox/vitedge/docs/ssr-context.md

 ### React

 - Call your API and throw a promise in order to leverage React's Suspense (in both browser and server) anywhere in your components.
 Vitedge is already adding Suspense to the root so you don't need to provide it.
+Some libraries like [React Query](./recipes/react.md#react-query) can handle this automatically.

 ```jsx
 function MyComponent({ initialState }) {